Common law

-People using pseudolegal tactics and arguments have frequently claimed to base themselves on common law; notably, the radical anti-government sovereign citizens and freemen on the land movements, who deny the legitimacy of their countries' legal systems, base their beliefs on idiosyncratic interpretations of common law.
-"Common law" has also been used as an alibi by groups such as the far-right American Patriot movement for setting up kangaroo courts in order to conduct vigilante actions or intimidate their opponents.
+Terminology

+According to Black's Law Dictionary, common law is "the body of law derived from judicial decisions, rather than from statutes or constitutions."
+Legal systems that rely on common law as precedent are known as "common law jurisdictions."

+Until the early 20th century, common law was widely believed to derive its authority from ancient Anglo-Saxon customs.
+Well into the 19th century, it was still defined as 'unwritten law' (lex non scripta) in legal dictionaries such as Bouvier's Law Dictionary and Black's Law Dictionary.
+According to William Blackstone's declaratory theory the common law reaffirmed pre-existing customs but did not make new law.
+The term "judge-made law" was introduced by Jeremy Bentham as a criticism of this pretense of the legal profession.

+Many notable writers, including A. V. Dicey, William Markby, Oliver Wendell Holmes, John Austin, Roscoe Pound, and Ezra Ripley Thayer, eventually adopted the modern definition of common law as "case law" or ratio decidendi, which serves as binding precedent.

 Basic principles of common law

 Common law adjudication

-In a common law jurisdiction several stages of research and analysis are required to determine "what the law is" in a given situation.
+In a common law jurisdiction, several stages of research and analysis are required to determine "what the law is" in a given situation.
 First, one must ascertain the facts.
 Then, one must locate any relevant statutes and cases.
 Then one must extract the principles, analogies and statements by various courts of what they consider important to determine how the next court is likely to rule on the facts of the present case.
-Later decisions, and decisions of higher courts or legislatures carry more weight than earlier cases and those of lower courts.
+More recent decisions, and decisions of higher courts or legislatures carry more weight than earlier cases and those of lower courts.
 Finally, one integrates all the lines drawn and reasons given, and determines "what the law is".
 Then, one applies that law to the facts.

 In practice, common law systems are considerably more complicated than the simplified system described above.
 The decisions of a court are binding only in a particular jurisdiction, and even within a given jurisdiction, some courts have more power than others.
 For example, in most jurisdictions, decisions by appellate courts are binding on lower courts in the same jurisdiction, and on future decisions of the same appellate court, but decisions of lower courts are only non-binding persuasive authority.
 Interactions between common law, constitutional law, statutory law and regulatory law also give rise to considerable complexity.